Aircloak/aircloak/slate/source/includes/_web_rest_api.md

 This API endpoint allows execution of batch tasks against a cloak cluster.
 The primary use case of this API is when you programmatically want to run dynamically generated queries against the cloak.

 Aircloak provided standard library functions can be used in the tasks executed against this API.
-The corresponding Lua implementation will be added to the task definition by the API before the tasks are executed on the cloaks.

 The API is synchronous and blocks while waiting for the cloak to perform the cloaked computations.